che0/hello-web/README.md

 Hello website
 =============

-Flask built-in webserver, serves Hello world on `/` and a page with cat on `/cat`.
+nginx and uwsgi with Flask, serves Hello world on `/` and a page with cat on `/cat`.